PlaceAVote/pav-web/README.md

 All tests should be passing before submitting a pull request from branch -> master.
 CircleCi will not deploy a broken build.

-#pav website

-To get the website up and running run:

-	gulp watch-website

-Change app-min.js to app.js in web/src/index.html *change this back before you merge it to master*

-Do the safety dance

-#pav ionic

-Install dependencies

-	npm install

-Install ionic & cordova

-	sudo npm install -g cordova ionic

-Create the ionic app

-	ionic start pav_ionic

-The name here is very important so make sure it's right.
-Other naming conventions include naming specific ionic only files (eg. index_ionic.html) to have a trailing _ionic attatched before the file type.

-Run the gulp tak

-	gulp ionicise

-Finally jump into the pav_ionic folder and run the emulate function:

-	cd pav_ionic && ionic emulate ios

-By default ionic adds the ios platform to the project.
-However, you must be running OSX and XCode installed.
-To run android versions refer see [here] (http://cordova.apache.org/docs/en/3.3.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide)